My poems have appeared in Westerly, Australian Poetry Journal, The Pedestal Magazine, Strange Horizons, Going Down Swinging and more.

 My short stories have appeared in Cosmos, Penumbra, Aurealis and more.

 Hadley Rille Books commissioned me to write The Priestess and the Slave, a historical novella set in 5th century BC Athens and Delphi, in 2009.
-Legendary feminist author Pamela Sargent called it "elegant."
+Kate Forsyth called it "Completely fascinating - a vivid and evocative glimpse into the life of the past, with its terrors and joys so strange and yet so familiar."

-My poetry prizes include first place in the Humorous Verse section of the 2014 Henry Lawson awards, equal second in the W.B.
-Yeats Poetry Prize for Australia 2014, and third in the ACU Prize for Literature 2014, judged by Kevin Hart.
+During 2016, I won the inaugural Connemara Mussel Festival Poetry Competition, judged by Eamonn Grennan, and one of my poems was long-listed for the University of Canberra Vice Chancellor's International Poetry Prize.
+My other poetry prizes include first place in the Humorous Verse section of the 2014 Henry Lawson awards, equal second in the W.B.
+Yeats Poetry Prize for Australia 2014, and third in the ACU Prize for Literature 2014.
 I had two poems shortlisted for the ACU Prize in 2015, and my poem "Dancing Time and Space" was Highly Commended in the Melbourne Poets Union International Poetry Prize 2015.
-During 2016, one of my poems was long-listed for the University of Canberra Vice Chancellor's International Poetry Prize, and "Sweet Intertidal Flesh" won the inaugural Connemara Mussel Festival Poetry Competition 2016, judged by Eamonn Grennan.

 I love to write for kids as well as adults.
 My poems and stories for kids have been published in the School Magazine, Our Home is Dirt by Sea: Australian Poetry for Australian Kids, Stories for Nine Year Olds and other wonderful places.
 Kids for 10 up should enjoy my little poetry book The Duties of a Cat, too.